Ottokiller/Number-Guessing-Java-Game-/README.md

     If they fail, they must keep trying until they get it right.
     Special Easter egg if both numbers are 20.

- Tech Used: Java, Scanner (user input), Random (number generation), and a dash of humor.

-Why?
-Because coding should be fun, and games make learning logic enjoyable!
 Run It Yourself:

     Clone this repo